oktadev/okta-blog/_source/_posts/2023-01-23-keycloak-kubernetes-prod.md

 Save the ID for later.

 For this example, Auth0 will also be used for role management.
-JHipster applications are generated with authorization based on two roles that can be assigned to the user: `ROLE_USER` and `ROLE_ADMIN`.
+JHipster applications are generated with authorization based on two roles that can be assigned to the user: ROLE_USER and ROLE_ADMIN.
 Create these roles in Auth0:

 ```shell
 autho0 roles create